Oman is a civil law jurisdiction. Legislation is the primary source of its laws, not judicial precedent.

 The MOCIIP has 90 days from the date on which it has received all of the required information and documents to consider the application and make its decision.
 The MOCIIP may approve the application subject to conditions, or may reject the application.
 An application that is rejected or conditioned can be appealed to the Minister of the MOCIIP.

 Under the Industrial Property Rights Law RD 67/2008 (as amended – the IPR Law), an invention is patentable if it is new, involves an innovative step, and is capable of industrial application.

 Broadly speaking, the procedure to register a patent is as follows.

 A patent generally expires 20 years after the filing date.

 The IPR Law also regulates trade marks.
-A trade mark is any sign capable of being represented graphically in a manner that distinguishes goods or services of one supplier from another supplier.
+A trade mark is any sign capable of being represented graphically in a manner that distinguishes the goods or services of one supplier from those of another supplier.

 The period of protection for a trade mark registered in Oman is ten years from the filing date, and this may be renewed.